User Identity in Container

 In docker, as well as in Kubernetes, the default for running containers is running as 'root'.
 The implication of running as root is that processes running within the container have enough permissions to change anything on the machine itself.

-This gives a lot of power to containers, but does not sit well with modern security standards.
+This gives a lot of power to containers but does not sit well with modern security standards.
 Specifically enterprise security.
+To overcome that:

-There are two runai submit flags which limit this behavior at the Researcher level:
+There are two runai submit flags which control user identity at the Researcher level:

 - The flag